github-aapmor/PowerBI-Reports/Amazon_Kindle_Data/README.md

 In this visual presentation, we can observe author-wise book categories, **book titles**, the number of books sold for each particular **title**, **the price of the book**, **ratings**, **reviews**, and the product **web URL**, all presented in a tabular format.

+For more detailed insights, we have incorporated a Year and Author Slicer.
+By applying filters to the data, users can explore each book title, accompanied by its corresponding URL image, price, total number of books sold, review ratings, and product web URL.